Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Proof of Limit Theorems

 \subsection{Idea of proofs}

 The proof of the main results is based on similar ideas as for random matrix products, yet with a new viewpoint.
 Indeed, we decompose $X_{\ell}$ into a directional component on the unit sphere and a magnitude component.
 More precisely, for the unit sphere $\mathbb{S}^{d-1} = \{x \in \R^d \,:\, |x| = 1 \}$, one studies the spherical distribution In the linear case, one works with projective space instead of the unit sphere and the observation that the theory can be developed with activation functions using the unit sphere is the novelty of our proof.
-The core of the proof or our main results then relies on showing that the Markov chain $S_{\ell}$ is uniformly ergodic (see Theorem~\ref{DoeblinTheorem}) and mixes exponentially fast towards a unique stationary distribution.
+The core of the proof of our main results then relies on showing that the Markov chain $S_{\ell}$ is uniformly ergodic (see Theorem~\ref{DoeblinTheorem}) and mixes exponentially fast towards a unique stationary distribution.

-One then studies the magnitude component and observes The $Z_{i}$ are independent, yet, in contrast to the standard Law of Large Numbers, they are not identically distributed.
-However, the ergodicity of $S_{\ell}$, in other words the rapid forgetting of the initial input direction, allows to deduce our results from a certain abstract Law of Large Numbers (Theorem~\ref{CocycleGeneralResult}) and Central Limit Theorem (Theorem~\ref{CLTCocycleGeneral}).
+One then studies the magnitude component and observes In contrast to the standard Law of Large Numbers, the $Z_i$ are neither independent nor are they identically distributed.
+However, the ergodicity of $S_{\ell}$, in other words, the rapid forgetting of the initial input direction, allows to deduce our results from a certain abstract Law of Large Numbers (Theorem~\ref{CocycleGeneralResult}) and Central Limit Theorem (Theorem~\ref{CLTCocycleGeneral}).

 We now explain how exactly the ergodicity of $S_{\ell}$ leads to the main results, which also reveals the reason why our strategy only works for Leaky ReLU activation functions.
 Indeed, we observe that for $\phi = \max(x,\alpha x)$ with $\alpha \in \R_{\neq 0}$, $W\in M_d(\R)$ with $\det(W) \neq 0$ and assuming $X_{\ell} = \phi(WX_{\ell - 1})$ the following fundamental equality holds: